Sweden: Sports

 Sport activities are a national movement with half of the population actively participating in organised sporting activities.
 The two main spectator sports are football and ice hockey.
 Second to football, horse sports (of which most of the participants are women) have the highest number of practitioners.
 Thereafter, golf, orienteering, gymnastics, track and field, and the team sports of ice hockey, handball, floorball, basketball and bandy are the most popular in terms of practitioners.

-The Swedish national men's ice hockey team, affectionately known as Tre Kronor (English: Three Crowns; the national symbol of Sweden), is regarded as one of the best in the world.
-The team has won the World Championships nine times, placing them third in the all-time medal count.
+The Swedish national men's ice hockey team, affectionately known as Tre Kronor (English: Three Crowns), has won the World Championships nine times, placing them third in the all-time medal count.
 Tre Kronor also won Olympic gold medals in 1994 and 2006.
 In 2006, Tre Kronor became the first national hockey team to win both the Olympic and world championships in the same year.
 The Swedish national men's football team has seen some success at the World Cup in the past, finishing second when they hosted the tournament in 1958, and third twice, in 1950 and 1994.

 Sweden hosted the 1912 Summer Olympics, Equestrian at the 1956 Summer Olympics and the FIFA World Cup in 1958.
 Other big sports events include the UEFA Euro 1992, 1995 FIFA Women's World Cup, 1995 World Championships in Athletics, UEFA Women's Euro 2013, and several championships of ice hockey, curling, athletics, skiing, bandy, figure skating and swimming.

-In 2016, the Swedish Poker Federation (Svepof) joined The International Federation of Poker (IFP).